Your Next Customer Doesn't Have a Pulse

 We're moving fast from:

-Stage 1 is mature and commoditized.
-Stage 2 is where differentiation is happening right now.
-Companies are gaining traction with AI that flags unused software and suggests cost reductions.
+Stage 0 is mature and commoditized.
+Stage 1 is where differentiation is happening right now.
+AI that flags unused software and suggests cost reductions is becoming the competitive edge.
+Stage 2 is emerging as leaders build automated enforcement and controls.
 The real frontier is Stage 3: fully autonomous agents.
-While this exists in crypto, the complete infrastructure for this in regulated finance is still being built.
+While this exists in DeFi, the complete infrastructure for regulated finance is still being built.

 Why the Current Stack Breaks